 As a parent, can I ask to see references/disclosures relating to adults working in my Child's section?

 All information held regarding adults in Scouting is held in confidence.
-We are governed by criteria laid down in the Data Protection Act and the CRB Code of Practice regarding retention and disposal of personal data.
+We are governed by criteria laid down in the Data Protection Act and the DBS Code of Practice regarding retention and disposal of personal data.